Our Mission and Values

 Founded in 1956, College of St. Joseph is a small, independent, nonprofit Catholic institution located in the heart of Vermont’s Green Mountains.
 Our idyllic 117-wooded acre campus sits on the edge of Rutland’s city limits, providing a comfortable walk to both a vibrant downtown and several recreation areas.

-CSJ offers 20 undergraduate degree programs, 12 graduate programs, and professional development opportunities, with a family-like campus environment and unparalleled faculty-student interaction.
+CSJ offers 20 undergraduate degree programs and 12 graduate programs, with a family-like campus environment and unparalleled faculty-student interaction.
 Our diverse community includes students from across the country and highly-qualified instructors and staff.

 College of St. Joseph is an independent Catholic college that educates men and women of varied faiths and backgrounds for lives of continuing personal and professional growth, intellectual development, and service to the community.